 English

-Students at St Mary’s participate in a daily two hour Literacy block which involves a variety of rich activities and experiences that teach and develop:
+Students at St Mary’s participate in a daily two hour Literacy block which involves a variety of rich activities and experiences that include:

-• Writing skills including a knowledge of genre, punctuation and grammar, enhanced through the use of VCOP program
+• Writing skills including a knowledge of sentence level writing, genre, punctuation and grammar, are enhanced through the use of the VCOP program

 To support our Reading programs and encourage a love of reading in our students, St Mary’s has a well stocked library where students have an opportunity to visit with their class and borrow books that are of interest to them.